SQLMiguel/Elect-ChrisParker/DEPLOY_TO_VERCEL.md

 # Deploying to Vercel — Step-by-Step Guide

 This guide walks you through deploying the **Elect Chris Parker** campaign website to Vercel from start to finish.
+Please update the variable names as your project changes.

 ---